SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 layout: redirect
 ---

-The support user access feature enables Cumulocity IoT platform providers (Software AG in case of the public cloud instances or service providers with on-premise installations) to support their customers by accessing their users using a support user.
+The support user access feature enables Cumulocity IoT platform providers (Software AG in case of the public cloud instances, or service providers in case of individual on-premise installations) to support their customers by accessing their users using a support user.
 A support user is a user in the Management tenant that has specific permissions, i.e. to access subtenant users in case of any issues.

 To use this feature, support user access must be configured and the required support users must be created in the Management tenant, see [Administration > Platform configuration settings > Support user](/users-guide/administration/#config-support-users).